-The Society holds monthly meetings at three branches, usually with a talk from a guest speaker.
-All meetings are open to all members, details are given below.
-If you miss a meeting you may like to hire a tape of the talk from our Tape Library.
+The Society holds monthly meetings at our three branches, usually with a talk from a guest speaker.
+Members and visitors are very welcome at all venues.

 The move to a Saturday morning has been well received with numbers increasing each month.
 If you have not yet found us, do come along and see for yourself.
 Guests are also very welcome.